• Menu

 Inside the Pantheon

-• the tombs of iconic artists: Raphael, Baldassarre Peruzzi, Perin del Vaga, Giovanni da Udine, Taddeo Zuccaro, Annibale Carracci, Arcangelo Corelli
+• the tombs of iconic artists: Raphael, Baldassare Peruzzi, Perin del Vaga, Giovanni da Udine, Taddeo Zuccaro, Annibale Carracci, Arcangelo Corelli

-• the remains (the heart) of a man of the cloth, Cardinal Ercole Consalvi
+• the heart of a clergyman, Cardinal Ercole Consalvi

-• the remains of Italian sovereigns: Victor Emmanuel II, his son Humbert I and his wife Margaret of Savoy.
+• the remains of Italian sovereigns: Victor Emmanuel II, his son Umberto I, and Umberto’s wife Margherita of Savoy..

-Rome’s Pantheon is an architectural gem that has survived the test of time and as stunning as ever, much to our delight.
-The Pantheon is the best preserved ancient building in the Italian capital and comprises:
+The Pantheon of Rome is an architectural marvel that has stood the test of time.
+It is the best-preserved ancient building in the Italian capital, consisting of:

-• a pronaos: a vestibule that constitutes the entrance to the temple.
-It is composed of a portico with 16 Corinthian columns and topped by a triangular pediment.
-That’s is where you’ll find the inscription in homage to Agrippa.
+• a pronaos: a vestibule forming the temple’s entrance.
+It features a portico with 16 Corinthian columns and a triangular pediment, bearing the inscription honoring Agrippa.

-• an intermediate building that materialises the transition between the pronaos and the rotunda.
+• an intermediate building linking the pronaos and the rotunda.
 It is rectangular in shape.

 Pantheon of Rome - pediment

-The rotunda is of course the most spectacular architectural feature of Rome’s Pantheon.
+The rotunda is the most spectacular architectural element of the Pantheon of Rome.

-In rainy weather, the oculus allows rainfall through the ceiling.
-The floor of the Pantheon – made of porphyry and granite slabs in geometric patterns – is therefore slightly sloped to allow water runoff.
-The centre of the rotunda is 30 centimetres higher than the edges of the building.
+On rainy days, the oculus allows rain to enter the building.
+The Pantheon’s floor, made of porphyry and granite slabs forming geometric patterns, is slightly inclined to allow water drainage.
+The center of the rotunda is elevated by 30 centimeters (12 inches).

 The niches around the rotunda originally housed statues of ancient deities.
-They’re now home to the tombs of illustrious figures such as the painter Raphael or King Victor-Emmanuel II.
+They now contain the tombs of illustrious figures like the painter Raphael and King Victor Emmanuel II.

 🧐 Fun fact 🧐

-At the request of Pope Urban VIII (Maffeo Barberini), the bronze adorning the portico of the temple was requisitioned so that Bernini could create the baldachin of St. Peter’s Basilica, hence the famous maxim: “What the barbarians did not do, the Barberinis did”.
+The connections don’t stop there.
+At the request of Pope Urban VIII (Maffeo Barberini), the bronze adorning the temple’s portico was requisitioned by Bernini to create the baldachin in St. Peter’s Basilica.
+This act of appropriation gave rise to a famous saying: “What the barbarians did not do, the Barberini did.”

-The basilica therefore owes a debt of gratitude to the old Roman temple!
+The basilica indeed owes a significant debt to the old Roman temple!

 Getting to the Pantheon